| |

 the nearby construction, until they look for it with an eye to the specific and

 diagnostic types of damage that are discussed below.
-A few small hairline cracks in drywall or plaster are not, by themselves, cause for concern about nearby construction damage.
-More than ten or so, of any size, constitute good reason to investigate further and
+A few small hairline cracks in drywall or plaster are not, by themselves, cause for concern about damage from nearby construction.
+More than ten or so readily visible damage

 document carefully.